 - Edward A. Bouchet Award

-Each year, APS bestows the Edward A. Bouchet Award upon an African American, Hispanic American, or Native American physicist who has made remarkable contributions to physics and is an outstanding communicator.
+Each year, APS bestows the Edward A. Bouchet Award upon an African American, Hispanic American, or Indigenous physicist who has made remarkable contributions to physics and is an outstanding communicator.
 Edward Bouchet was the first African American to receive the PhD at an American university (Yale), and his PhD was obtained in 1874 in the field of physics.

 Edward A. Bouchet Award